Home of the

 Where the sun shines…

-Located in the south-west of France, our serious games branch has been based in Bordeaux since 2019.
+Located in the south-west of France, a part of our team has been based in Bordeaux since 2019.
 Considered the most trendy city in the world for traveling in 2017 (ahead of Los Angeles, Seoul or Lisbon) Bordeaux is home to many world-renowned studios such as Motion Twin, Asobo and Ubisoft.
 Only two hours away from Paris, we enjoy sunny weather, along with a breathtaking environment and an exciting cultural life.

 - Challenging projects